-The Manager shall be entitled to be reimbursed out of the assets of the Fund for the reasonable out-of-pocket expenses incurred by the Manager in the performance of its duties.
+The Manager shall be entitled to be reimbursed out of the assets of the Fund for the reasonable out-of-pocket expenses incurred by the Manager in the performance of its duties..

-The Investment Manager is entitled to receive out of the assets of the Fund (with the exception of Class F Units) an annual fee of up to half (0.50) per cent of the Net Asset Value of the Fund.
+The Investment Manager will be entitled to receive out of the Assets of the Fund an annual fee of up to one (1) per cent of the Net Asset Value of the Fund.
 Such fee shall accrue and be calculated on each Dealing Day and be payable monthly in arrears.
-The Investment Manager shall be entitled to be reimbursed out of the assets of the Fund for its reasonable out-of-pocket expenses incurred in the performance of its duties.
+The Investment Manager shall be entitled to be reimbursed out of the assets of the Fund for its reasonable out-of-pocket expenses incurred in the performance of its duties

-The Depositary and Administrator will be entitled to receive out of the assets of the Fund a combined aggregate annual fee of up to 0.2 per cent of the Net Asset Value of the Fund (plus VAT, if any).
+The Depositary and Administrator will be entitled to receive out of the Assets of the Fund a combined aggregate annual fee of up to 0.2 per cent of the Net Asset Value of the Fund (plus VAT, if any).
 The latest figure will be set out in the most recently published reports and accounts of the Fund or, pending publication of the initial reports and accounts, will be available upon request from the Administrator.
 This fee will accrue and be calculated on each Dealing Day and shall be payable quarterly in arrears.
-The Depositary and Administrator shall also be entitled to be reimbursed out of the assets of the Fund for all reasonable pre-approved out-of-pocket expenses incurred by them in the performance of their duties.
+The Depositary and Administrator will also be entitled to be reimbursed out of the Assets of the Fund for all reasonable pre-approved out-of-pocket expenses incurred in the performance of their duties.